-Sequoia Park Zoo hosts events throughout the year where community members can learn about the earth and all of its wild inhabitants.
+Sequoia Park Zoo hosts events and lectures throughout the year where community members can learn about the earth and all of its wild inhabitants.
 These events engage guests in conservation activities while connecting with wildlife at the zoo.

-In spring, our Earth Day event offers a wide array of environmental activities and hosts environmental organizations from around the community who showcase their work with fun educational games and hands-on learning activities.
+- Sunday, April 26: Earth Day Celebration - enjoy a wide array of environmental activities sponsored by host environmental organizations from around the community as they showcase their work with fun educational games and hands-on learning activities.

 Learn more about projects funded by the Conservation Fund.